THESE are the writers hoping to find out whether they have the literary X Factor.

 Another of the students presenting her work was Helen Etty, from Jericho, Oxford, who wrote a young adult novel based in a boarding school.

 She said: “I have written the whole novel and have been working on it for five years.

 “I did an English course at Oxford University and I have always enjoyed writing.
-This is a really good opportunity for us and I was honoured to be chosen.”
+This is a really good opportunity for us and I was honoured to

 The evening was held on Thursday at Pegasus Theatre and involved the group from Brookes read their work in front of a group of literary agents and publishers.